-Typically presenting adolescence, keratoconus is a disease of the cornea; that is, the transparent, outermost layer of the front of your eye.
+Typically presenting in adolescence, keratoconus is a disease of the cornea; that is, the transparent, outermost layer of the front of your eye.

 Keratoconus leads to changes in the thickness and shape of your cornea, eventually inhibiting your vision if left untreated.